AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/event-transactions.md

 1. [Set up Assurance](../set-up.md).
 2. Ensure that you have implemented the latest versions of the Assurance and Edge Network extensions in your app.
-3. To view your events, from the left side menu select the **Event Transactions** under the **ADOBE EXPERIENCE PLATFORM EDGE** section.
+3. To view your events, from the left side menu select the **Event Transactions** under the **Adobe Experience Platform Edge** section.
   If you do not see this option, select **Configure** from the bottom left of the window, add the **Event Transactions** view and select **Save**.

 ## Get started using the view